mika-s/RandomPerson/RandomPersonLib/Readme.md

 The data is generated using real-life data from the mentioned countries.
 The SSNs that are generated are also real, unless specified to be false.

-The library can validate SSNs for the countries listed above and credit card numbers.
+The library can validate SSNs for the countries listed above and PANs (credit card numbers).

 ## How to use RandomPersonLib

 ### In C#

 Add RandomPersonLib.dll to the project's references.
 Add FSharp.Core.dll version 4.5.4 to the references using NuGet.
-Make sure the *data* folder is in the same folder as the dll when running the program.
+Make sure the *data* folder is in the same folder as the referenced RandomPersonLib.dll when running the program.
+If you want IntelliSense to contain XML documentation you have to have RandomPersonLib.XML in the same folder as well.

 #### Example 1